Xtra-Computing/ReGraph/README.md

 Step 2: ReGraph then takes the UDFs, accelerator templates and platform specific optimizations to **generate a set of synthesizable codes for accelerators** with all possible pipeline combinations.

 Step 3: The synthesizable codes are compiled to bitstreams using the Xilinx Vitis toolchain.
-After that, users **assign the graph for acceleration** (Step 3).
+After that, users **assign the graph for acceleration**.

 Step 4: ReGraph reorders vertices based on their in-degrees and partitions the graph.
-Then, the task scheduler with the built-in graph-aware task scheduling method **selects the accelerator** with the most suitable numbers of Big and Little pipelines and **generates the scheduling plan** (Step 4).
+Then, the task scheduler with the built-in graph-aware task scheduling method **selects the accelerator** with the most suitable numbers of Big and Little pipelines and **generates the scheduling plan**.

 Step 5: ReGraph deploys the selected accelerator and **runs on the target FPGA**.